Wright StreetDeck: Exports

 In 2018, a diesel StreetDeck demonstrator equipped with Daimler OM936LA 295 hp engine was exported to Hong Kong and placed in service with Kowloon Motor Bus in September 2019.
 The demonstrator was only operated in service for two weeks by KMB due to Wrightbus falling into administration, and the bus was sent back to the United Kingdom in February 2020, later entering service with Ensignbus after extensive modifications for use by the operator on private hire services.
 Five StreetDecks built to KMB specification were later delivered to company subsidiary SunBus in March 2021.

 Five StreetDecks were exported to Monterrey, Mexico in 2017.
 Although Mexico drives on the right, they were built as right-hand drive vehicles to operate on the Ecovía bus rapid transit corridor, in which passengers board from the left-hand side of the road.
 These were laid up out of service in 2019 due to damage from being fuelled with inadequate fuel mixtures.
 A left-hand drive StreetDeck demonstrator later entered service in Santiago, Chile in March 2019.

-The National Transport Authority of Ireland plans to place 800 StreetDeck Electroliner BEVs into service across Ireland between 2023 and 2028 as part of a single-supplier agreement with Wrightbus.
+The National Transport Authority of Ireland plans to place 800 StreetDeck Electroliners into service across Ireland between 2023 and 2028 as part of a single-supplier agreement with Wrightbus.
 Around 100 Electroliners began to be delivered to Dublin Bus from late 2023 onwards, while 34 entered service with Bus Éireann in Limerick in April 2024; a further 21 have been ordered by Bus Éireann for delivery to the city in early 2025.

 In 2025, a tri-axle version of the second generation StreetDeck Electroliner was produced for markets in the Asia-Pacific, such as Hong Kong, Singapore and Australia.
 One demonstrator unit will be shipped to an unnamed Hong Kong operator for a one-year trial.
+An order for 20 tri-axle second-generation StreetDeck Electroliners, which will be assembled in Wrightbus' Malaysian manufacturing facility, was subsequently announced by Citybus of Hong Kong in May 2026, with delivery expected in 2027.